AdaCore/gnatstudio/docs/users_guide/projects.rst

 the extension.
 If you open a file through the :menuselection:`File --> Open From Project` dialog, the files found in the local directory of the extension project are picked up first.
-Build actions create object files in the project extensions's directory, leaving the original project untouched.
+Build actions create object files in the project extensions' directory, leaving the original project untouched.

 You may want to work on a source file you did not put in the project